PrefectHQ/prefect/docs/tutorials/storage.md

 This recipe for loading blocks is useful across a wide variety of situations, not just deployments.
 We can load arbitrary block types from the core `Block` class by referencing their slug.

-!!! tip "Next steps: Flow runs with Docker"
+!!! tip "Next steps: Guides"
-    Continue on to the [Docker](/tutorials/docker/) tutorial where we'll put storage, infrastructure, and deployments together to run a flow in a Docker container.
+    Congratulations, you've completed the Prefect tutorial!
+Now go check out [Concepts](/concepts/) for a deeper dive into a specific topic, or check out [Guides](/guides/) that put everything together.